-Developed by Mechabit Games, a small development company based in Liverpool, England, Kaiju Panic is a tower defence game heavily influenced by Japanese culture in terms of conceptual design, and encouraging players to adopt an extremely heavy tactical approach in order to progress.
-As I said in my Play Manchester Article, this was my favourite indie game to be displayed at the show, and after having played the finished product, it has become my favourite indie game to have been released this year too.
+Developed by Mechabit Games, a small development company based in Liverpool, England, Kaiju Panic is a tower defense game heavily influenced by Japanese culture in terms of conceptual design and encouraging players to adopt an extremely heavy tactical approach in order to progress.
+As I said in my Play Manchester Article, this was my favorite indie game to be displayed at the show, and after having played the finished product, it has become my favorite indie game to have been released this year too.

 Gameplay – 10/10

 The gameplay is also just as creative, as well as being insanely addictive.
 Plays must work to protect cities from an attack carried out by sinister monsters called Kaiju.
 Players do this by gathering civilians, mining for resources, and building gun turrets of different varieties in order to battle different types of Kaiju that have distinct weaknesses.
 For example, certain Kaiju may be weak against corrosive attacks, whilst others may be weak against laser-based attacks.
 The game demands that players try out different methods, forcing them to adopt different tactics to suit different levels and progress through the game.
 There are also unlockable perks and upgrades to be obtained, adding even more replay value to it.

 Controls – 9.5/10